rouyng/airspotbot/README.md

 [![build status shield](https://img.shields.io/github/workflow/status/rouyng/airspotbot/test%20and%20lint%20airspotbot)](https://github.com/rouyng/airspotbot/actions?query=workflow%3A%22test+and+lint+airspotbot%22) [![license shield](https://img.shields.io/github/license/rouyng/airspotbot)](https://github.com/rouyng/airspotbot/blob/master/LICENSE.md)
 # airspotbot 1.0.0
-airspotbot is a Twitter bot designed to provide simple, flexible way to report interesting aircraft activity in a designated area via twitter posts.
+airspotbot is a Twitter bot designed to provide simple, flexible way to report interesting aircraft activity in a designated area via Twitter posts.
 It uses [Tweepy](https://www.tweepy.org/) and the [ADS-B exchange API](https://www.adsbexchange.com/data/). airspotbot is designed to be extremely configurable, so it can be used to monitor diverse kinds of activity.

 ## What can it do?